 The Academy has its own performance management policy that is reviewed and approved by the trustees annually.
-All staff have an annual performance management review and the Academy follows the national pay and conditions for teachers and the LA pay and conditions for Non-teaching staff.
+All staff have an annual performance management review and the Academy follows the national pay and conditions for teachers and the Local Authority pay and conditions for non-teaching staff.
+Pay for the Senior Leaders of the Academy Trust is also reviewed annually as part of the performance management process.
+The Head Teacher's performance management is undertaken by the Chair of Governors.
+The Head Teacher will then complete the performance management of the remaining Senior Leaders and any pay increments discussed with the Trustees.
+None of the Trustees are paid for the work they undertake however any out of pocket expenses for attending training etc will be reimbursed.